-8.12.
-Deputations
+8.11 Deputations

-- 8.12.1 A deputation wishing to attend and address a meeting of Council shall apply in writing to the CEO not less than seven (7) business days before the meeting. - 8.12.2 The CEO, on receiving an application for a deputation shall notify the Chairperson who shall determine whether the deputation may be heard.
+- 8.11.1 A deputation wishing to attend and address a meeting of Council shall apply in writing to the CEO not less than seven (7) business days before the meeting. - 8.11.2 The CEO, on receiving an application for a deputation shall notify the Chairperson who shall determine whether the deputation may be heard.
 The CEO or relevant General Manager shall inform the deputation of the determination in writing.
-Where it has been determined the deputation will be heard, a convenient time shall be arranged for that purpose, and an appropriate time period allowed. - 8.12.3 For deputations comprising three or more persons, only three persons shall be at liberty to address Council unless the Councillors at the meeting determine otherwise by resolution. - 8.12.4 A deputation shall be given adequate opportunity to explain the purpose of the deputation however the maximum total time allocated per deputation will not exceed 15 minutes, unless otherwise agreed by the Chairperson. - 8.12.5 If a member of the deputation other than the appointed speakers interjects or attempts to address the Council, the Chairperson may finalise the deputation. - 8.12.6 The Chairperson may terminate an address by a person in a deputation at any time where:
+Where it has been determined the deputation will be heard, a convenient time shall be arranged for that purpose, and an appropriate time period allowed. - 8.11.3 For deputations comprising three or more persons, only three persons shall be at liberty to address Council unless the Councillors at the meeting determine otherwise by resolution. - 8.11.4 A deputation shall be given adequate opportunity to explain the purpose of the deputation however the maximum total time allocated per deputation will not exceed 15 minutes, unless otherwise agreed by the Chairperson. - 8.11.5 If a member of the deputation other than the appointed speakers interjects or attempts to address the Council, the Chairperson may finalise the deputation. - 8.11.6 The Chairperson may terminate an address by a person in a deputation at any time where: - the Chairperson is satisfied that the purpose of the deputation has been sufficiently explained to the Councillors at the meeting; - the time period allowed for a deputation has expired, or - the person uses insulting or offensive language or is derogatory towards Councillors or staff members.

-- the Chairperson is satisfied that the purpose of the deputation has been sufficiently explained to the Councillors at the meeting; - the time period allowed for a deputation has expired, or - the person uses insulting or offensive language or is derogatory towards Councillors or staff members. - 8.12.7 The CEO is responsible for the deputation including that the appointed speaker/s are notified in writing of developments or future actions as appropriate.
+8.11.7 The CEO is responsible for the deputation including that the appointed speaker/s are notified in writing of developments or future actions as appropriate.

-8.13.
-Repealing or amending resolutions
+8.12 Repealing or amending resolutions

-- 8.13.1 A resolution of Council is effective from the moment it is passed and it is the function and duty of the Chief Executive Officer to give effect to such resolution. - 8.13.2 A resolution can only be rescinded or repealed if it has not been acted upon. - 8.13.3 Motions to repeal or amend a resolution of Council are to be made by: - i.
-A notice of motion signed by two or more Councillors, lodged to the Chief Executive Officer at least 7 days before the meeting at which the proposal is to be made. - ii.
-A notice of intention submitted by an officer with approval of the CEO in a report for consideration by the council. - 8.13.4 Notice of the rescission motion must be given to Councillors at least 5 days before the meeting it will be considered. - 8.13.5 Where a rescission motion is received in accordance with 8.12.3 above, the original resolution shall be placed in abeyance. - 8.13.6 Where a motion to repeal or amend a resolution of Council is defeated, a motion to the same, or like effect, will not be considered for at least three (3) months after the date the relevant motion was defeated.
+- 8.12.1 A resolution of Council is effective from the moment it is passed and it is the function and duty of the Chief Executive Officer to give effect to such resolution. - 8.12.2 A resolution can only be rescinded or repealed if it has not been acted upon. - 8.12.3 A resolution of Council may not be amended or repealed unless notice of motion is given in accordance with the requirements of the Local Government Act 2009 or the Local Government Regulation 2012. - 8.12.4 Councillors present at the meeting at which a motion to repeal or amend a resolution is put, may defer consideration of that motion.
+Such deferral shall not be longer than three (3) months.

-8.14.
-Statement of Reasons
+8.13 Statement of Reasons

-8.14.1 In accordance with section 254H of the Local Government Regulation 2012, if a decision made at a meeting is inconsistent with a recommendation or advice given to Council by an advisor of the Council, the minutes of the meeting must include a statement of the reasons for not adopting the recommendation or advice.
+8.13.1 In accordance with section 273 of the Local Government Regulation 2012, if a decision made at a meeting is inconsistent with a recommendation or advice given to Council by an advisor of the Council, the minutes of the meeting must include a statement of the reasons for not adopting the recommendation or advice.

-8.15.
-Adjournments
+8.14 Adjournments

-8.15.1 An adjournment may be called by the Chairperson at any time in order for a rest break.
-Such break will be taken in a separate room.
+8.14.1 An adjournment may be called by the Chairperson at any time in order for a rest break.
+Such break will be taken in a separate meeting room.